domcleal/rspec-puppet-augeas/README.md

 * `augeas_fixtures` is the path to the root of the fixtures directory containing source files

+## Background reading

+This module inherited code from the tests used in [augeasproviders](http://augeasproviders.com).
+The test methodology is described in [Testing techniques for Puppet providers using Augeas](http://augeasproviders.com/documentation/specs.html).

 ## Issues

 Please file any issues or suggestions [on GitHub](https://github.com/domcleal/rspec-puppet-augeas/issues).